-Joe and his wife, Isabelle, have created two scholarships for Penn State Behrend students, the Joseph and Isabelle Prischak Trustee Scholarship and the Prischak Family Trustee Scholarship.
+In addition, Prischak and his wife, Isabelle, created two scholarships for Penn State Behrend students, the Joseph and Isabelle Prischak Trustee Scholarship and the Prischak Family Trustee Scholarship.
 The former gives first preference to graduates of Crawford County’s Conneaut Valley High School, Prischak’s alma mater, while the Prischak Family Trustee Scholarship is designated for Plastek Group employees and their children and grandchildren.

-Joe also is the founder of African 6000 International, a nonprofit that drills deep freshwater wells across the African continent to provide clean water for drinking, cooking, and bathing.
+Prischak also founded African 6000 International, a nonprofit that drills deep freshwater wells across the African continent to provide clean water for drinking, cooking, and bathing.